Quantum Complex-Valued Self-Attention Model: Methodology

 \subsection{General Framework}

-Figure \ref{framework} illustrates the architecture of the Quantum Complex-Valued Self-Attention Network (QCSAM).
-The process begins by partitioning the input data into smaller patches, which are then reduced in dimensionality using Principal Component Analysis (PCA) \cite{abdi2010principal}.
-These reduced classical data pairs are then fed into the Quantum Complex Similarity Module, where complex self-attention weights are computed between quantum states $\ket{K}$ and $\ket{Q}$, using both the real and imaginary parts of the similarity to capture both amplitude and phase information.
-In parallel, each classical data patch is mapped to its corresponding quantum state $\ket{V}$ through the Quantum Feature Mapping Module.
-The computed self-attention weights and quantum states $\ket{V}$ are processed by Complex Linear Combination Units (CLCUs), which aggregate the quantum value states to generate the output quantum state.
-Outputs from all patches are subsequently refined and fused using trainable CLCUs, followed by the integration of global context through a Quantum Feedforward Network (QFFN).
-Finally, the resulting quantum states are measured to complete the classification task.
+Figure \ref{framework} illustrates the architecture of QCSAM.
+The process begins by dividing the input data into smaller patches, each of which is subsequently reduced in dimensionality using Principal Component Analysis (PCA) \cite{abdi2010principal}.
+These reduced classical data patches are processed through two parallel pathways.
+In the first pathway, the Quantum Feature Mapping (QFM) module transforms each reduced patch into a quantum state $\ket{V_j}$.
+Simultaneously, in the second pathway, the Quantum Complex Similarity Module (QCS) employs two QFM submodules to transform each patch into quantum states $\ket{Q_k}$ and $\ket{K_j}$.
+The QCS module computes the inner products $\braket{K_j|Q_k}$ as complex self-attention weights between each query state $\ket{Q_k}$ and all key states $\ket{K_j}$.
+These weights are applied by the Quantum Complex Weighting (QCWE) module to aggregate the corresponding value states $\ket{V_j}$ using a Complex Linear Combination of Unitaries (CLCU) framework, yielding a weighted sum for each query.
+Additionally, the CLCUs framework incorporates a Trainable QCWE component, which introduces learnable complex weights optimized during training to further refine the aggregation of quantum value states.
+The resulting output is processed through a Quantum Feedforward Network (QFFN), which integrates global context into the feature representation.
+Finally, the resulting quantum states are measured to produce classical outputs for the classification task.
 In the classical self-attention mechanism, the attention is computed as $\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right) V$.
-We propose a quantum version of self-attention, defined as: $\text{QAttention}(\ket{Q}, \ket{K}, \ket{V}) = \sum_{j=0}^{N-1} \braket{K_j|Q_k}\ket{V_j}$, where $\braket{K_j|Q_k}$ represents complex numbers.
+We propose a quantum version of self-attention, defined as: